Durham University Boat Club: 1900 to 1963

 In June 1914, not long before the outbreak of the First World War, a correspondent from The Times visited Durham for its annual June Week – essentially a week of activities, including a rowing regatta (capped off with fireworks and a torchlight procession) and the coxed fours race against Edinburgh, to mark the end of Summer term, and, for some participants, the end of their student days in Durham.
 Canon Greenwell, 95 years old at the time, recalled witnessing the first regatta held in Durham in 1834.
 The correspondent noted the growing ambitions of the boat club, with Durham University hoping to send a crew to Henley and win 'more than local laurels' in the near future.

 After a period of fundraising it was confirmed in the Durham University Journal that same month that DUBC would be sending a single crew to Henley, which it was also hoped would help raise the profile of the university in the South of England.

 1924 saw the creation of the Armstrong College Women's Boat Club in Newcastle, followed in Durham in 1926 by the formation of a boat club by the Durham Women Students Association.
 In 1938 the Durham Colleges Women's Boat Club was established, and raced against teams from York and Newcastle.

 DUBC competed in the Head of the River Race for the first time in 1949, finishing 41st in a time of 20 minutes 57 seconds with a crew drawn from the Durham Colleges and King's College in Newcastle.

-1952 saw Simon Hobbs from King's College in Newcastle selected as spare man for the British Olympic team slated to compete in Helsinki.
+1952 saw Sam Hobbs selected as spare man for the British Olympic team slated to compete in Helsinki.
 This made him the first DUBC athlete to become an Olympian.